-(We have formulated a School COVID-19 Policy Plan, for those parents who want to know what we are doing in these uncertain times.
-Please note that this Policy may be adjusted over time, as things evolve.
-Click here to read our COVID-19 Policy Plan.)
+We have formulated a School COVID-19 Response Plan, for those parents who want to know what we are doing in these uncertain times.
+Please note that this Plan may be adjusted over time, as things evolve.
+Click here to read our COVID-19 Response Plan.)

 Health & Wellness

 The health and safety of our children and our staff is of our utmost priority.
 As a new, independent and private Montessori school in Delaware County, NY, we are continually assessing data and analyzing risks vs. benefits, put forward by the medical community, the Montessori community, as well as state, national, and international public health organizations, to make our decisions around health and wellness for our school family.

 Our foremost intention will always be to design and implement long-term strategies for healthy behaviors, which support and develop healthy immune systems, physical health, as well as sound, mental and emotional well-being.

 We therefore encourage families to focus on these areas with us:

 Nutrition - ensure meals and snacks are primarily based on whole, healthy foods, which nourish and support the building and resiliency of your child.
 Expose your child to a variety of foods, especially different vegetables and fruits, to build their microbial biodiversity and tastebuds.
 Also, adequate hydration during the day is vital for both mental and physical health.

 In addition, we recommend supplementing with a multivitamin to ensure your child is replenished in micronutrients, as well as supplement with vitamin D3+K2 in the months between October and March, where there is lower sun exposure.